United States Regiments & Batteries > New York > 169th New York Infantry Regiment

 March 2 Expedition to Cedar Creek

-March 15 Lt.
-Colonel McConihe promoted to colonel, Major Alden promoted to lieutenant colonel and Captain James Colvin of Company A promoted to major
+March 15 Lieutenant Colonel McConihe was promoted to colonel, Major Alden to lieutenant colonel and Captain James Colvin of Company A was promoted to major

-April 21 Ordered to Yorktown, Va.
-Attached to 2nd Brigade, 3rd Division, 10th Army Corps, Army of the James, Dept. of Virginia and North Carolina
+April 21 Ordered to Yorktown, Virginia.
+Attached to 2nd Brigade, 3rd Division, 10th Corps, Army of the James, Department of Virginia and North Carolina

 May 6-7 Port Walthall Junction, Chester Station